HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 ## Motivation

 Over the last year since the original RFC process was accepted, the DCP project has grown both in size and complexity.
 As of this writing, 11 RFCs have been accepted in addition to many charters.
 Not so unexpectedly, there have been pain points along the way of which we try to address a few via edits to the RFC process defined below.
-The edits are also made directly in original [RFC Process RFC](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0001-rfc-process.md).
+The edits are also made directly in the original [RFC Process RFC](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0001-rfc-process.md).

 ### User Stories